Police

 Mark Duggan, 29, was shot dead by officers during a pre-planned operation to carry out an arrest last Thursday.
 His death was a trigger for the first night’s rioting in Tottenham on Saturday, which has spread to other areas of the capital, and to other cities.

 Mark Duggan, 29, was shot and killed by officers in London during a pre-planned operation to carry out an arrest last Thursday.
-His death was a trigger for the first night’s rioting and protesting in Tottenham on Saturday, which has spread to other areas of the capital, and to other cities.
+His death was a trigger for the first night’s rioting and protesting in Tottenham on Saturday.
+It has now spread to other areas of the capital, and to other cities.

 Police announced shortly after the shooting that a non-police handgun was recovered at the scene.

-However, The IPCC (Independent Police Complaint Comission) said Duggan was carrying a loaded gun, but it had no evidence that the weapon had been fired.
+However, The IPCC (Independent Police Complaint Comission) said Duggan was carrying a loaded gun.
+However, they had no evidence that the weapon had been fired.

 The ballistics tests were released today found that the police who fired two bullets which were lodged in a police radio was “consistent with being fired from a police gun.”